Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Dynamics in the Lowest Landau Level

 We evaluate the fluctuations numerically following a quantum quench of a product initial state.
-The bipartite number fluctuations $\Delta^2 N$ grow with time and saturate to a finite value due to finite size effects; Fig.~\ref{fig:4} (a).
-We can best extract the hydrodynamic relaxation dynamics by directly computing the deviations of the fluctuations from their equilibrium value; Fig.~\ref{fig:4} (b).
-Similarly to the autocorrelation function, the bipartite fluctuations show hydrodynamic scaling at late times for the thick torus limit $\sigma \gg 1$, while they are still stuck on the accessible scales in the thin torus limit $\sigma \lesssim 1$.
-We observe that the hydrodynamic behavior in the fluctuations sets in at similar times compared to the autocorrelation.
-This is in agreement with the hydrodynamic analysis, see solution of Eq.~\eqref{h1} and Eq.~\eqref{eq:13}.
+The bipartite number fluctuations $\Delta^2 N$ grow with time and saturate to a finite value due to the finite system size; Fig.~\ref{fig:4} (a).
+We can best extract the hydrodynamic relaxation dynamics by directly computing the deviations of the fluctuations from their late-time saturation value; Fig.~\ref{fig:4} (b).
+We observe that similarly to the autocorrelation function, the hydrodynamic behavior in the fluctuations sets in at later times as the interaction length scale $\sigma$ is decreased.
+For $\sigma=1.4$ the onset time of hydrodynamics is difficult to estimate due to the very slow relaxation in the non-universal regime.
+For sufficiently small $\sigma\lesssim 1$, the hydrodynamic regime is not observable on the time scales and system sizes accessible in our numerical simulations; as the dominant terms in the model are of shortest possible range giving rise to strong Hilbert space fragmentation with exponentially many disconnected Krylov subspaces~\cite{Sala2020}.
+Nonetheless, due to the Gaussian decaying coupling terms, strong Hilbert space fragmentation is always formally avoided in our model for any finite interaction length scale $\sigma$, implying that in the thermodynamic limit and at late times the system will ultimately be able to thermalize.